Starting a Business

 Vehicles purchased by enrolled Tribal members/citizens are exempt from sales tax provided the vehicle is delivered to the reservation of the tribe in which the member is enrolled.
 The Tribal member/citizen is not required to live on the reservation, but delivery must occur on their reservation.

-The buyer and seller must complete the Declaration for Motor Vehicle Sales to Enrolled Tribal Members with Delivery in Indian Country at the time of sale.
+The buyer and seller must complete the Declaration for a Dealer Selling a Motor Vehicle to Tribes at the time of sale.
 If a declaration is not completed and signed by both the buyer and the seller, the seller will be unable to document delivery and retail sales tax would be due on the sale.

 If a tribal member/citizen has their car repaired at a repair facility located outside Indian Country, but arranges for the repaired car to be delivered to them inside their Indian Country, is sales tax due?